A Presentation by Anlee Kuo, J.D., M.D., Sarah Hall, Ph.D., Mark Levy, M.D.

 Dr. Hall is in the private practice of adult and child, clinical and forensic neuropsychology.
 She received her BA and PhD in clinical psychology from the University of California Berkeley and trained in pediatric neuropsychology at Childrens’ Hospital, Oakland, California

-Dr. Levy is an Assistant Clinical Professor of Psychiatry at UCSF where he teaches in the Forensic Psychiatry Fellowship and is the Medical Director of Forensic Psychiatric Associates Medical Corporation (fpamed), a specialized forensic psychiatric and psychological practice providing medical-legal consultation to attorneys.
+Dr. Levy is an Assistant Clinical Professor of Psychiatry at UCSF where he teaches in the Forensic Psychiatry Fellowship and is the Medical Director of Forensic Psychiatric Associates, LP (fpamed), a specialized forensic psychiatric and psychological practice providing medical-legal consultation to attorneys.
 In addtion to Drs.
 Levy, Kuo and Hall, there are 3 other forensic psychiatrists and 1 other forensic neuropsychologist who are part of the fpamed consulting group.